Fritzforcode/PyPenguin/docs/variables_lists.md

 [BACK TO START](main.md)
 [BACK TO SPRITES](sprites.md)

-# Format of Variables/Lists

-## Format of Variables
+## What Variable Definitions look like
 Must be an object with the following properties:
 * `"name"`: The name of the variable.
 Must be a non-empty string.

-* `"currentValue"`: The value the variable currently has.
-For a variable this must be a string or a number.
+* `"currentValue"`: The value the variable currently has as a string or number.

 * `"isCloudVariable"`: Wether the variable is a cloud variable.
 Must be a boolean.
 Only exists for global variables (variables in the `"globalVariables"` array).

-## Format of Lists
+## What List Definitions look like
 Must be an object with the following properties:
 * `"name"`: The name of the list.
 Must be a non-empty string.